 * This allows you to search for details on a specific VAERS report by the VAERS ID number.

-However, in general, coding terms in VAERS do not change based on the information received
+However, VAERS public data do not generally change based on the information

-Note that information included in the VAERS data does not mean that the vaccine caused the adverse event.
+A report to VAERS does not mean that the vaccine caused the adverse event,

 only that the adverse event occurred sometime after vaccination.